 Our operations are comprised of the Intelligent Devices segment, the Software & Control segment, and the Lifecycle Services segment.
-Revenue from the Intelligent Devices and Software & Control segments is predominantly comprised of product sales, which are recognized at a point in time.
-The Software & Control segment also contains revenue from software products, which may be recognized over time if certain criteria are met.
+Revenue from the Intelligent Devices segment is predominantly comprised of product sales, which are recognized at a point in time.
+Revenue from the Software & Control segment is comprised of product sales, which are recognized at a point in time, and software products, which may be recognized over time if certain criteria are met.
 Revenue from the Lifecycle Services segment is predominantly comprised of solutions and services, which are primarily recognized over time.
-See Note 19 for more information.
+See Note 20 for more information.